Terms / Policies / Procedures

 When registering for camp, the following payment policies must be honored:

-- A $200/$400 Deposit is required at the time of registration for enrollment for half/full summer, respectively.
+- A $100 non-refundable/non-transferable deposit is required at the time of registration for enrollment per session per child.

 - Refunds will not be given if a discipline problem arises.
 Credits will not be given for camper absences.